The Taste of Money: Cannes

 The film was invited to screen in competition at the 2012 Cannes Film Festival, where it received the lowest mark out of the 22 works vying for the Palme d'Or according to Screen International, which aggregates reviews of the most respected critics worldwide.
 Before and after the closing ceremony, director Im Sang-soo said to various Korean media that his failure to win was a personal "tragedy" and his participation a mistake because he was telling a "very Korean story" that foreigners can't understand.

 Critical reception

 When released in the United States, The Taste of Money received mixed to negative reviews; it currently holds a 32% "rotten" rating on Rotten Tomatoes.
-Metacritic, which uses a "normalized" scale to rate films, the film has a 54/100 rating, indicating "mixed or average reviews".
+Metacritic the film has a 54/100 rating, indicating "mixed or average reviews".

 A positive review comes from A.O.
 Scott of The New York Times, who blurbs: "Even as The Taste of Money swerves toward a frantic climax and a sentimental denouement, it remains intriguing.
 It feeds an insatiable curiosity about how the other half – or, in current parlance, the 1 percent – lives, and what it shows us is gorgeous, grotesque and disconcertingly human."